Can you get my creditors to freeze interest on my debts?

 This is because you can do it yourself for free.
-If you visit websites like Money Saving Expert or Which? they have template letters that you can send to your creditors to start reclaiming your PPI.
+If you visit websites like Money Saving Expert or Which? they have template letters that you can send to your creditors to reclaim PPI if you've got a genuine claim.
 Using these free template letters means you can reclaim your PPI quickly and easily.
 And the only thing you'll need to pay is your postage!

-My payday loan keeps taking money from my bank account.
+Why is my payday loan company taking money from my bank account?

 This is called a ‘continuous payment authority’ and is a common arrangement that payday loan lenders set up when you take a loan out with them.
 This lets them take money out of your bank account on a regular basis.
 It can sometimes be difficult to cancel this type of arrangement but if you contact your bank they must cancel it, if they don’t you can make a complaint to them.